clitic/mp4decrypt/README.md

   </a>
 </p>

 This library provides a safe function to decrypt encrypted mp4 data stream using [Bento4](https://github.com/axiomatic-systems/Bento4).
+Splitting mp4 streams can also be done.

 ## Getting Started